gacetta/notes/cssGrid.md

 ---
 ## Overlapping
 ---
-define same grid cell for both elements (requires both row and column).
+define same grid cell for both elements (requires both row and column for both elements).
 set z-index as desired.

 ---